Provincie-Zuid-Holland/satellite_images_nso_extractor/README.md

 # Downloads a satelliet image from the NSO, make a crop out of it so it fits the geojson region and calculate the NVDI index.
-# The output will stored in the designated output folder.
+# The output will stored in the output folder.
+# The parameters are : execute_link(self, link, calculate_nvdi = True,  delete_zip_file = True, delete_source_files = True, check_if_file_exists = True, relative_75th_normalize = False)
+# description of these parameters can be found in the code.
 georegion.execute_link(links_group[0])
-# The parameters are : execute_link(self, link, delete_zip_file = True, delete_source_files = True, check_if_file_exists = True)
-# With the parameters you can decide if you want to keep the original satellite files, such  as wether to keep the downloaded zip file or the extracted source files from which the crop will be made.

-# This function reads a .tif file, which is a format the satellite data is stored in,  and converts it to a pixel based geopandas dataframe.
+# This function reads a .tif file, which is a format in which the satellite data is stored in, and converts it to a pixel based geopandas dataframe.
-# For machine learning purposes.
+# Mainly for machine learning purposes.
 path_to_vector = "path/to/folder/*.tif"
 geo_df_pixel = sat_manipulator.tranform_vector_to_pixel_gpdf(path_to_vector)
 ```